 When you arrive, you will be greeted by a large pile of bedding.
 A Saks Fifth Avenue pillow along with the same brand of light and heavy blanket.
 You will also have some united branded headphones and plenty of trays and storage units (see photos).
 The new seat also comes with power outlets, USB charging ports, reading lights and a premium amenity kit filled with Cowshed products which I photographed for more detail in the scroller above.
 My slippers could be found in the footrest area.
 Mattress pads, pyjamas and memory foam pillows were also available on request.

 Included in the Polaris amenity kit were:

-I like getting the free pyjamas and these ones were dark grey with a navy trim.
+- I like getting the free pyjamas and these ones were dark grey with navy trim

 Polaris Wines, Beers and Soft Drink Menu